Chicago & Southwest Productions

 Train Simulator: The Racetrack: Aurora - Chicago Route Add-On Review

-Train Simulator: The Racetrack: Aurora - Chicago Route Add-On is an application developed by Chicago & Southwest Productions.
+Train Simulator: The Racetrack: Aurora - Chicago Route Add-On is an application by Chicago & Southwest Productions.
 Train Simulator: The Racetrack: Aurora - Chicago Route Add-On was first published on .
-The app is available on the following platforms: Steam, Other.
+Train Simulator: The Racetrack: Aurora - Chicago Route Add-On is available for Steam, Other.

 About This ContentWidely known as the “Windy City”, Chicago has now been brought to life in Train Simulator, in the famed route The Racetrack Aurora - Chicago.
 The route begins under the skyscrapers of Chicago at Union Station, making its way through the urban landscape and out into the western suburbs, journeying along past yards, stopping at 24 commuter stations before arriving at Aurora.